-I’ll never forget my first Easter in Sweden when the door bell rang and I opened the door to see a knee-high, “trick or treating group” of Easter witches.”
+I’ll never forget my first Easter in Sweden when the doorbell rang and I opened the door to see a knee-high, “trick or treating group” of Easter witches.”
 True story.

-Standing outside my door was my 4 year old neighbor, Harriet, and her friends, who were all dressed up in traditional Swedish Easter costumes: hair tied up in red hankerchiefs, cheeks painted red with black freckles and dressed in what looked like hodge-podge vintage aprons + smocks.
+Standing outside my door was my 4-year-old neighbor, Harriet, and her friends, who were all dressed up in traditional Swedish Easter costumes: hair tied up in red handkerchiefs, cheeks painted red with black freckles and dressed in what looked like hodge-podge vintage aprons + smocks.
 With smiles and exclamations of, “Glad Påsk” (Happy Easter) each stretched out one arm with a basket and the other, holding a drawing or a handmade card for me.
 I quickly learned what was to come next: I was expected to reciprocate with candies or coins in exchange for their drawings and cards and they would be off: traveling door to door in this pattern all afternoon.
 Halloween takes another form in Sweden where it feels like it’s celebrated at Easter and with a witches-only-dress code.

 Florists and grocery stores had laid clues for these unfamiliar traditions, already, throughout the weeks leading up to Easter with bright bouquets of birch branches topped with a rainbow of colored feathers.
 These were everywhere.
 In fact, I had even seen a tree here and there outdoors filled with these same bright feathers.